The Good Roll grows thanks to bonds

 They are the first fair trade toilet paper brand and their rolls are packaged in a colourful jacket.
 Toilet paper brand The Good Roll stands out not only for their packaging and mission but also for their tremendous business growth.
 Financing is something The Good Roll does a little differently.
 Where many companies opt for shares, The Good Roll issues bonds.
 Founder Sander de Klerk thinks that precisely this choice will ensure that the company will grow even further.

 When Melle Schellekens and Sander de Klerk learned that a third of the world's population has no access to safe and clean toilets, they founded The Good Roll in 2017.
 Their mission: safe and clean toilets for everyone.
-The company sells toilet paper made from recycled bamboo and invests 50 per cent of its net profits in building toilets in Ghana.
+The company sells toilet paper made from recycled bamboo and invests 50% of its net profits in building toilets in Ghana.
 Meanwhile, The Good Roll has 20 employees.

 The goal: their own factory